 Visit Germany with this unique vacation package!.
 Start your trip in Frankfurt (the unique -Museum Mile- along the banks of the Main river, traditional cider pubs in Sachsenhausen), after that, visit Cologne (famous for its 12 great Romanesque churches - especially the magnificent Cologne Cathedral - all an easy walk from the historic Old Town), then Bremen (is a major cultural and economic hub of Northern Germany) and finally, Hamburg (a major port city in northern Germany, is connected to the North Sea by the Elbe River).
 Connection between cities by Trains.
 This is a flexible vacation package.
 Select your number of nights in each city, desired hotel and activities.

-Frankfurt is the financial capital of Germany, and for many travelers, the gateway to Europe.
-A closer look reveals there is much more to offer; from arts, outdoors, and shopping, to historic building and high-rises.
-Frankfurt has also long been an important center for cultural and tourism activities.
+Frankfurt is the financial capital of Germany.
+A closer look reveals there is much more to offer; from arts, outdoors, and shopping, to historic buildings and high-rises.
+It has long been an important center for cultural and tourism activities.
 Its huge trade fair complex, Messe Frankfurt, hosts important events such as the Frankfurt Book Fair (the world's most important publishing event).
 The city is known for its exceptional number of fine museums covering art, science, and history.
+The traditional cider pubs in Sachsenhausen and the 'Fressgass' (eating street) should not be missed.

-The Romerberg, Museum District (Museumsufer), The Palm Garden (Palmengarten), St. Bartholomew's Cathedral, The Hauptwache, Goethe House and Museum, The Frankfurt Museum of Modern Art, Zoo Frankfurt, Stadel Museum, and so much more!
+Visit the Romerberg, Museum District (Museumsufer), The Palm Garden (Palmengarten), St. Bartholomew's Cathedral, The Hauptwache, Goethe House and Museum, The Frankfurt Museum of Modern Art, Zoo Frankfurt, Stadel Museum, and so much more!

 2 nights in Cologne

-Visit Cologne Cathedral, Ludwig Museum, Romano-Germanic Museum, Wallraf-Richartz Museum, Cologne`s Old Town, Groß St. Martin, St. Maria im Kapitol, KölnTriangle, National Socialism Documentation Center, and so much more!
+Visit Cologne Cathedral, Ludwig Museum, Romano-Germanic Museum, Wallraf-Richartz Museum, Cologne's Old Town, Groß St. Martin, St. Maria im Kapitol, KölnTriangle, National Socialism Documentation Center, and so much more!

 2 nights in Bremen